monzo/docs/source/includes/_authentication.md

 3. [Refreshing](#refreshing-access) the access token when it expires.

 <aside class="warning">
 The Password Grant flow can only be used to access your own account.
-Use the [Authorization Code Grant](#web-application-flow-authorization-code-grant) to request access to another Mondo user's account.
+Use the <a href="#web-application-flow-authorization-code-grant">Authorization Code Grant</a> to request access to another Mondo user's account.
 </aside>

 ### Acquiring an access token